Voyz/ibind/docs/websocket/overview.md

 Two main sink types are implemented by default:

-- CallbackSink - registering event callbacks that will be invoked upon event consumpition.
+- CallbackSink - registering event callbacks that will be invoked upon event consumption.
 - QueueSink - putting events into thread-safe queues with read-only interface.

-Additionally, two utility sinks are provided for convinience:
+Additionally, two utility sinks are provided for convenience:
 - LogSink - logging all events, useful for debugging.
 - CompositeSink - combining several sinks together.